nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `add-d n/NAME p/PHONE a/ADDRESS o/ORDER [by/TIME]`

+Pointers to take note when adding a delivery:
+* You can add a delivery even if the same `Name`, `Phone` and `Address` already exists in the delivery book.

 Example 1:

 1. Type `add-d n/JASON p/91111111 a/Blk 251 Orchard Road o/Nasi goreng x1`.